If you have just started your lifestyle/fashion/food blog, let us, first and foremost, congratulate you. Welcome to the blogging community!

 Since you can’t reach out to a fellow blogger and ask Hey, what sites did you reach out to promote your blog? or How did you manage to get several thousand followers in a week?, you can choose a tool that will give you answers to all these questions.
 Sort of.

 One of the free SEO tools we would highly recommend you use is SEOquake.
-This is actually an extension which you can add to Google Chrome or Mozilla to check SEO metrics of your competitors.
+This is actually an extension that you can add to Google Chrome or Mozilla to check SEO metrics of your competitors.

 When you add it to your browser and click on it, you’ll see the six main parts of this tool ー Page Info, Diagnosis, Internal, External, Density, and Comparison.
 By clicking on each of the cards you can get information about the page you are looking at, viewing its structure from an SEO point of view.